-If your job requires you to work with dogs, make house visits, or there is a dog on your employer’s property, then there is a possibility of suffering a dog bite injury.
-While dog bites are not common work injuries, they can be severe and cause cause a person to miss time at work.
+If your job requires you to work with dogs, make house visits, or have a dog on your employer’s property, then there is a possibility of suffering a dog bite injury.
+While dog bites are not common work injuries, they can be severe and cause a person to miss time at work.

-If you have suffered a dog bit injury while you were on the job, you can file a claim for workers compensation benefits.
-However, as with all compensation claims, it may be difficult to get the benefits you and your family need.
+If you have suffered a dog bite injury while on the job, you can file a claim for workers’ compensation benefits.
+However, as with all compensation claims, it may be challenging to get the benefits you and your family need.

 What Does the Law Say?

-By that definition, there are some criteria your dog bit accident must meet to qualify for workers compensation.
-First, it’s important to be on the clock at the time of the accident.
-If you make a house visit as a result of a work task, and the family’s dog bites you, then workers compensation can apply because it was part of your job to go on the property.
+By that definition, there are some criteria your dog bite accident must meet to qualify for workers’ compensation.
+First, it’s essential to be on the clock at the time of the accident.
+If you make a house visit due to a work task and the family’s dog bites you, workers’ compensation can apply because it was part of your job to go on the property.
 If, for example, you get bitten by a dog at a restaurant during your lunch break, your claim may be denied.
 The insurance company may argue that you were not performing a work task.

-Delivery people, postmen, social workers, first-aid providers, policemen, and others providing at-home services (such as handymen, or telephone company workers) can often become the victims of a dog bite when they must go on location.
+Delivery people, mail carriers, social workers, first-aid providers, police officers, and others providing at-home services (such as handymen or telephone company workers) can often become the victims of a dog bite when they must go on location.

 The Dog Owner May Also Be Liable